Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Geology:
 - Added "The Highest Mountain" action for Geologist.
 This is a small JE to search for the highest mountain in the Himalayas.
-- Added a third tab for geologist for better overview.
+- Added a third tab for geologist (organization) for better overview.

 Submarine Cable:
 - Complete Rework of the Transatlantic Cable.
 Transatlantic Cable is only one of three Submarine Cables.